ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 For the "req_cnf" parameter of the Access Token Request, the "rs_cnf" parameter of the Access Token Response, and the "cnf" claim of the access token, the Confirmation Method "kccs" structure and its identifier are defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 It is not required that both public keys are wrapped by a CCS.
-That is, one of the two authentication credentials can be a CCS, while the other one can be a COSE_Key object as per {{Section 3.2 of RFC9202}}.
+That is, one of the two authentication credentials can be a CCS, while the other one can be a COSE_Key object transported by value as per {{Section 3.2 of RFC9202}} or identified by reference as per {{sec-rpk-mode-ckt}} of this document.

-## Examples
+### Examples

 {{fig-example-C-to-AS-ccs}} shows an example of Access Token Request from C to the AS.